-Website: http://library.fontbonne.edu/home

-Location: Jack C. Taylor Library

-Hours: M-R 7:30AM-11:00PM; F 7:30AM-5:00PM; SAT 9:00AM-5:00PM; SUN 1:00PM-9:00PM; Library is closed on some evening and weekends, as posted on the library webpage.
+Phone: 314.889.1417 Website: http://library.fontbonne.edu/home Location: Jack C. Taylor Library Hours: M-R 7:30AM-10:00PM; F 7:30AM-5:00PM; SAT 9:00AM-5:00PM; SUN 1:00PM-9:00PM; Library is closed on some evening

-Fontbonne University Library provides access to over 87,000 items in the library, including books, audiovisual materials, journals, and juvenile collections.
-These are supplemented by more than 200,000 electronic books, 38 online reference databases, and over 55,000 streaming videos.
+Fontbonne University Library provides access to over 83,000 items in the library, including books, audiovisual materials, journals, and juvenile collections.
+These are supplemented by more than 240,000 electronic books, multiple online reference databases, and over 59,000 streaming videos.
 Through Fontbonne's membership in MOBIUS, the Missouri academic library consortium, Fontbonne students may access 28 million books, which can be delivered to Fontbonne within a few days.
 Fontbonne subscribes to100 journals and magazines in paper format.
-Over 68,000 journal titles are available in full-text through the library's many subscription databases.
+Over 77,000 journal titles are available in full-text through the library's many subscription databases.
 A current Fontbonne ID is required to borrow materials from the library or to retrieve online resources remotely.